 Bora Kamwanya ACP YPN Advocacy and Policy Officer

 Bora Kamwanya was born in Kinshasa, DRC and has been living in Belgium for the past 14years.
 He is an International Affairs graduate.
 Bora is interested in political science, diplomacy, cultural mediation, education and development in Africa.
 Bora is the ACP YPN as Advocacy and Policy Officer.
-He is currently doing a fellowship in London with Adept-Platform on the African Diaspora in Europe.
+He is currently Programme manager at ADEPT-African Diaspora Europe Platform and Deputy Secretary General – Diaspora Affairs, Pan-African Youth Union.

 Contact & follow Bora via twitter